 Millennials’ tastes start to change after they’ve had kids.
-While fast food, quick service establishments were once their go-to restaurants of choice (McDonald’s, Burger King, Wendy’s, etc.), Millennials with children are looking for higher quality food with the same level of convenience when they eat out.
+While fast food and quick service establishments were once their go-to restaurants of choice (McDonald’s, Burger King, Wendy’s, etc.), Millennials with children are looking for higher quality food with the same level of convenience when they eat out.
 As a result, they’re migrating to fast casual dining experiences.

 Panera Bread helped ingratiate itself with Millennials through a progressive redesign that introduced digital ordering kiosks in several restaurants to reduce line-ups and wait times for food.
-An establishment that provides digitally enhanced services that offer convenience and improved service is a win-win for this digital savvy generation.
+An establishment that provides digitally enhanced services that offer convenience and improved service is a win-win for this digital-savvy generation.

-Restaurants that can marry quality food with convenience will be a hot-spot for Millennial parents.
+Restaurants that can marry quality food with convenience will be a hot spot for Millennial parents.

 Provide healthy options

 Millennials are making healthier food choices than previous generations.
 According to a PLMA study, six out of 10 Millennials claim to eat healthier foods and half use more organic products than their parents.
 A 2015 Morgan Stanley report on the dining habits of Millennials, published in Business Insider, reached the same conclusion.
 The study found that “Millennials’ dining habits are drastically different from their parents.”
-Not only are they eating out more often, they have a very different definition of healthy: natural, organic, locally grown or produced, and good for the environment.
+Not only are they eating out more often, but they have a very different definition of healthy: natural, organic, locally grown or produced, and good for the environment.

 A consumer research study, commissioned by the Corn Refiners Association and conducted by Ipsos and BuzzFeed, discovered that Millennial parents are more concerned about health and more prepared to sacrifice taste than non-parents.
 The study, featured in FSR Magazine, found that 28 percent of Millennial parents believe it’s worth sacrificing taste for healthier options, compared to 17 percent of non-parents.